alfred82santa/whalesong/README.rst

 Whalesong
 =========

-Whalesong is a python library to manage WebApps remotely.
+Whalesong is an asyncio python library to manage WebApps remotely.
 Currently WhatsappWeb is implemented

 -------------